frederic-perez/AmE-dictionary/data/dictionary.md

 __transfixed__ _adj_ Rendered motionless, esp from horror or shock.
 Having your attention fixated as though by a spell. _Syn_ fascinated, hypnotised, hypnotized, mesmerised, mesmerized, spellbound, spell-bound _I was transfixed by it._
 __transgression__ _n_ :smiling_imp: /ptrans-GRESH-uhn/ A violation of legal or moral boundaries.
 __transience__
-__transient<sup>1</sup>__ _adj_ :seven::mega: For a short time only; temporary or transitory. _Transient lesions._ _A transient log._ _One of the more transient jobs at the paper._
+__transient<sup>1</sup>__ _adj_ :eight::mega: For a short time only; temporary or transitory. _Transient lesions._ _A transient log._ _One of the more transient jobs at the paper._ _Temporary conduction block can occur as a result of transient edema._
 __transient<sup>2</sup>__ _n_
 __transition__ _vi_ (of a transgender person): To come to live in accordance with one’s gender identity through a process that involves changes to one’s appearance and presentation often with the aid of medical procedures and therapies.
 __translate__ _v_ _That doesn’t always translate, believe me._
 __translational__ _n_ __2__ In science, of or relating to the application of basic or theoretical discoveries to the development of practical applications: _translational research._
 __translucent__ _adj_ :two::hammer: /trans-LOO-sunt/
+__transmogrification__ _n_
-__transmogrify__ _v_ :two: /transs-MAH-gruh-fye/ To change something significantly and often with humorous or jarring effect.
+__transmogrify__ _v_ :three: /transs-MAH-gruh-fye/ To change something significantly and often with humorous or jarring effect.
 Change completely the nature or appearance of. _Syn_ metamorphose, transfigure _In Franz Kafka’s story_ The Metamorphosis _, a human being transmogrifies into a bug._ _If all goes as planned, the school’s gym will be transmogrified into a spooky gallery of Halloween delights._
 __transom__ _n_ :two::hammer:
 __transparent__ _adj_ :mega:
 __transpire__ _v_ /tran-SPYRE/ __1__ To happen. _The police are still trying to determine what transpired on the night of the accident._ __2__ To become known. _After the business magnate was arrested for financial-related crimes, it transpired that he has been in insurmountable debt for years._